brendanhasz/brendanhasz.github.io/_posts/2019-06-19-loyalty-prediction-3-modeling.md

 ## Ensemble Model

-TODO: explain ensembling

-Model w/ an average of the predictions of 4 models:

-* BayesianRidge
-* XGBoost
-* LightGBM
-* CatBoost
+Often a way to get better predictions is to combine the predictions from multiple models, a technique known as [ensembling](https://en.wikipedia.org/wiki/Ensemble_learning).
+This is because combining predictions from multiple models can reduce overfitting.
+The simplest way to do this is to just average the predictions of several base learners (the models which are a part of the ensemble).

-TODO: talk about how ensembles do better when predictions of base learners aren't that correlated
+However, ensembles tend to perform better when the predictions of their base learners aren't highly correlated.
+How correlated are the predictions of our four individual models?

 ```python